Package 'markovDP'

 Implemented are the following dynamic programming methods (following Russell and Norvig, 2010):

-A greedy policy is calculated from the final value function.
-Value iteration can be seen as policy iteration with truncated policy evaluation.
+A greedy policy is extracted from the final value function.
+Value iteration can be seen as policy iteration with policy evaluation truncated to one step.

 • Prioritized Sweeping (Moore and Atkeson, 1993; Andre et al., 1997; Li and Littman, 2008) approximate the optimal value function by iteratively adjusting one state at a time.
-The state to be updated is chosen depending on its priority which reflects how much a state value may change given the most recently updated other states that can be directly reached via an action.
-This update order often lead to faster convergence compared to sweeping the whole state state in regular value iteration.
+While value and policy iteration sweep in every iteration through all states, prioritized sweeping updates states in the order given by their priority.
+The priority reflects how much a state value may change given the most recently updated other states that can be directly reached via an action.
+This update order often lead to faster convergence compared to sweeping the whole state space in regular value iteration.

 We implement the two priority update strategies described as PS and GenPS by Li and Littman.